lymenglei/xlnt/README.md

 ## License
 xlnt is released to the public for free under the terms of the MIT License.
 See [LICENSE.md](https://github.com/tfussell/xlnt/blob/master/LICENSE.md) for the full text of the license and the licenses of xlnt's third-party dependencies.
 [LICENSE.md](https://github.com/tfussell/xlnt/blob/master/LICENSE.md) should be distributed alongside any assemblies that use xlnt in source or compiled form.

+## Fork

+This respository is fork from https://github.com/tfussell/xlnt

+"menglei" is my working dictionary

+I build this respository by CMake Mingw and Code::blocks, it's quite simple and easy

+After build all, there would be a `libxlnt.dll` in `build/source/`, copy it to menglei/ for run your exe program

+Set Code::Blocks
+	- Build -> Select target
+	- select menglei
+	- build and run

+For more infomation, see `menglei/README.md`